 Recognizing a Good Service With a Tip

 These extra things can be small, like giving you an honest drink recommendation or a tip on where to go for a nice meal among boat up bars.
 They can be bigger things like taking extra care of all the allergies, likes, and dislikes in food preparation and personalized service on a more individual level.
 You can tell that the captain is giving his all when he changes the routes to give you a little something extra or to show you some natural wonders like potential whale watching, a secluded location, or “the best” fishing or diving locations.
 This is in no way an expansive list, but it is a good indicator to give you a feel of what constitutes as a better service.

 It is good to look into tipping customs in the specific country where you rent a boat with a captain.
 Also, while asking the crew members on tipping etiquette may create awkward situations, discussing it with the captain is perfectly fine.
 In fact, it is always a good idea to double-check the plan and expenses with the captain before the trip.
 And yes, it is a good opportunity to discuss the proper tipping etiquette.
 Usually, if the service was fine, people leave 5-10% of the whole price as a tip, but the more effort they put in and the better quality of service, the appropriate tip can go as high as 20%.

 The Value Of Having A Boat Captain

-Whether you rent a boat with a captain or just hire a captain, you will be having a professional that can keep an eye on everyone and everything, help things run smoothly and let you focus on the stuff that matters to you.
+Whether you rent a boat with a captain or just hire a captain, you will have a professional who can keep an eye on everyone and everything, help things run smoothly, and let you focus on the stuff that matters to you.
 Even a small crew can go a long way in making the best of your leisure cruise that can include snorkeling, fishing of even sandbar partying.
 And the extra cost is well worth it.
-Tipping on the other hand when done properly is taken as a sign of your appreciation of the effort the captain and the crew took to make you enjoy your time together.
+Tipping, on the other hand, when done properly, is taken as a sign of your appreciation of the effort the captain and the crew took to make you enjoy your time together.